What Is Firmware? A Simple Guide to Understanding It

 Firmware is key in many devices we use every day.
 In smartphones and tablets, it manages basic hardware and helps the operating system work well.
 Computers need BIOS or UEFI firmware to start up and use hardware.

 Home appliances like smart refrigerators and washing machines use firmware for their basic and advanced features.
 IoT devices rely on firmware for their functions and to connect.
-Each device has its own firmware needs, from simple microcode in small gadgets to complex systems in smart TVs.
+Each device has its own firmware needs, from simple microcodes in small gadgets to complex systems in smart TVs.

 Routers use firmware for connectivity and security settings.
 Video game consoles get firmware updates to improve performance and sometimes allow customization.
 Even modern cars have parts controlled by firmware, showing its wide use in technology.